kishankumar8/ALL-ABOUT/README.md

 Other Skills: Git & GitHub,
 machine
 🚀 My Projects (Beginner
-A simple Python game where the computer selects a umber, and the player Concepts used: loops, conditionals, random module,
+A simple Python game where the computer selects a umber, e player Concepts used: loops, conditionals, random module,

 ✋🪨📄 Stone–Paper–